-This course is available to students aged between 11 and 17 and focuses on developing students’ artistic skills through art, dance, drama, music, or vocals.
+This course is available to students aged between 12 and 17 and focuses on developing students’ artistic skills through art, dance, drama, or music.
 The course culminates in a spectacular end of week exhibition and performance to allow students to demonstrate their talents and artistic flair.

 Sports & Leisure